 Parkland shooting victims include young students, coach who saved others in Florida high school

-As the names began to emerge Thursday of the 17 people gunned down in a shocking school shooting the day earlier, stories of heroism and charity came to light.
+As the names began to emerge of the 17 people gunned down in a shocking school shooting, stories of heroism and charity came to light.

 Among those who died when a former student walked into Marjory Stoneman Douglas High School – one of the largest schools in Broward County, Fla. – and began shooting were faculty members and students who bravely sacrificed their lives so that others could live.

-A GoFundMe page has been set up to help the victims’ families.
+Three of the victims, Martin Duque, Alaina Petty and Peter Wang, were Junior ROTC members who received heroism medals from the U.S. Army.
+A GoFundMe page has been set up to help all the victims’ families.

 Read on for a look at the lives lost in the deadliest school shooting in the U.S. since the Newtown massacre.